-Reg Reader ResearchBetween the end of September and the beginning of October, Reg Reader Research and Tom's MetaFacts Forum conducted an online study among 597 Forum members, split 69 per cent professional respondents and 31 per cent private respondents.
+Reg Reader ResearchBetween the end of September and the beginning of October, The Register and Tom's MetaFacts Forum conducted an online study among 597 Forum members, split 69 per cent professional respondents and 31 per cent private respondents.
 Here's what you have to say about Windows XP - out on October 25.

 An educational Web site run by Ernst & Young has been replaced by a XXX porn site featuring "165,000 Barely Legal Teen Movies", the global professional services company admitted yesterday.